FC Aarau: Stadium

 Aarau play their home games in Stadion Brügglifeld.
 The current capacity is 8'000 seats.
 The away supporters are housed behind one goal, to the right of where the players run out.

 The stadium was opened on 12 October 1924 with a friendly game against local side FC Zürich.
 A new main stand was added in 1982 and in the 1990s the addition of a smaller grandstand and a complete renovation of the standing areas.
 The stadium is on the municipality of Suhr.

 In 2008 the latest proposals were put forward for a new urban development to include a new home for FC Aarau.
 The Mittelland Arena, in the heart of Central Park in Aarau, should be used to cover 12,500 seats.
 On 25 September 2005 the proposal for the new development, including the football stadium and a shopping centre, were rejected by the people of Aarau in a referendum.
 FC Aarau Ltd and the city council are currently working on a new solution for the club as the current stadium is considered to be not good enough for top-flight football.
 The Swiss Football Association is unhappy at its use in the top flight.

 Supporters

-FC Aarau supporters are known as a very passionate group, despite their relatively small numbers in comparison to many other teams in Switzerland.
-There are many fan groups but the most popular is known as Szene Aarau.
+FC Aarau supporters are known as a passionate group, despite their relatively small numbers in comparison to other seasons in the Swiss football league system.
+There are many fan groups but the more popular is known as Szene Aarau.

 Rivalries

 Despite their close proximity to Zürich, Aarau fans have no dislike of either FC Zürich or Grasshopper Club Zürich.
-Their rivalries are with FC St. Gallen, FC Schaffhausen, FC Luzern and FC Baden.
-These are due to a number of historical reasons and the rivalry against FC Baden is also a local rivalry.
+Their rivalries are with FC St. Gallen, FC Luzern and FC Baden.
+These are due to a number of historical reasons and the rivalry against Baden is also a derby.